psenjenk/cloud-dev/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For issues and feature requests, please use the GitHub issue tracker.